posit-dev/setup-air/README.md

 Note that if you combine this with another action to commit and push these reformatted files back to a branch or pull request, the push will [_not_ retrigger](https://github.com/orgs/community/discussions/25702) any of your GitHub Workflows.
 This means you won't get any feedback that the push has fixed any broken formatting.
-Instead, we recommend that you reformat locally and push the changed files back up using a standard commit that will retrigger all of your checks.
+Instead, we recommend that you either reformat locally and push the changed files back up using a standard commit, or use the `format-suggest.yaml` example that adds suggestion comments to your pull request.
+Both of these methods will retrigger your checks.

 ### Use Air in downstream steps